jkeane889/SpaceHunter/README.md

 ## THANK YOU! :rocket:

 A big shout out to 'sentdex' (YouTuber) whose PyGame tutorials contributed to my understanding of the basics of Pygame and game graphics!
-A big thank you to Repl.It for hosting it's Gam Jam this past 2019! :pray: :pray: :pray:
+A big thank you to Repl.It for hosting it's Game Jam this past 2019! :pray: :pray: :pray: